Venice in 1 Day: a guidebook for getting the most out of your visit

 Pizza Capresa from Trattoria Pizzeria da Mamo| ©skormama

-After visiting St. Mark's Basilica and the Doge's Palace, hunger is sure to get the better of you.
+After visiting St. Mark's Basilica and the Doge's Palace, you're sure to get hungry.
 This is the perfect time to grab a bite to eat and sample Italian cuisine near St. Mark's Square.
 Restaurants in the square itself are quite expensive, but in the adjoining streets there are plenty of options at reasonable prices.

 Book a food tour of Venice